YCG Homepage Redesign

 BootCamp 4 Parents: One Platform, Many Paths Forward

-BootCamp 4 Parents is the structured-support platform behind everything we build β€” clinically grounded, condition-specific education and tools for parents, not a one-size-fits-all course.
+BootCamp 4 Parents is the learning-based platform that is clinically grounded, with condition-specific tools for parents, not a one-size-fits-all course.
 We're building it one mental health condition at a time, starting with one of the most frequently misunderstood diagnoses in young people.

 Bipolar DisorderAvailable Now